-The Series B Options vest in two equal tranches, 50% have vested after completion of one year's service on the Board post Company listing and the second 50% will vest after completion of two years' service on the Board post Company listing.
+The Series B Options vested in two equal tranches, respectively after completion of one and two year's service on the Board post Company listing.
+Accordingly, 50% of the above options vested in the current financial year and 50% vested in the prior financial year.

-Options granted to directors of the Company are subject to escrow until 7 June 2024.
+Options granted to directors of the Company were subject to escrow until 7 June 2024.